moose/MooseX-Object-Pluggable/README.md

 # DESCRIPTION

-This module is meant to be loaded as a role from Moose-based classes it will add five methods and four attributes to assist you with the loading and handling of plugins and extensions for plugins.
+This module is meant to be loaded as a role from Moose-based classes.
+It will add five methods and four attributes to assist you with the loading and handling of plugins and extensions for plugins.
 I understand that this may pollute your namespace, however I took great care in using the least ambiguous names possible.